Scenery Hill Historic District: History and architectural features

 Two buildings also have separate listings on the national register.
 Hill's Tavern (c.
-1794) is the central landmark in the district and, until a fire on August 17, 2015, heavily damaged it, had still been in use as a restaurant and hotel, now called the Century Inn.
+1794) is the central landmark in the district and, until heavily damaged by a fire on August 17, 2015, had still been in use as a restaurant and hotel, now called the Century Inn.
 The Ringland Tavern (1827) is not currently in use.

-It is designated as a historic district by the Washington County History & Landmarks Foundation.
+This area was designated as a historic district by the Washington County History & Landmarks Foundation.